 A damaged garage floor can also impact garage energy efficiency.
 Even small cracks in the floor can allow cold air and gases into the garage and can be early warning signs of more serious structural issues.
 Road salt and water infiltration into those cracks (from melted snow and ice) can make the problem even worse.
 One option is to repair the cracks, but that might not always be the best solution.

-A polyaspartic flooring surface like a durable Floortex™ coating provides your best level of long-term protection against garage floor damage and potential cracks.
+A polyaspartic flooring surface like a durable Floortex™ coating provides your best solution for long-term protection against garage floor damage and potential cracks.
 It can also be applied as a type of baseboard around your garage’s interior perimeter, which eliminates any aforementioned gaps between your walls and floor.

 And if you’re really taking into consideration all aspects of your green garage makeover, you’ll appreciate the fact that Floortex™ floor coatings are environmentally friendly because they’re free of VOCs (Volatile Organic Compounds).
 VOCs are chemicals found in products around the home that are slowly released into the air.